-The Company invests primarily in SPVs with underlying real estate investment properties that are non interest bearing investments, mainly subject to other price risk.
+The Company invest primarily in SPVs with underlying real estate investment properties that are non interest bearing investments, mainly subject to other price risk.
 Interest receivable on bank deposits will be affected by fluctuations in interest rates.
 Changes to prevailing interest rates or changes in expectations of future rates may result in an increase or decrease in the value of the investments held.

 The majority of the Company's financial assets and liabilities are related to fixed interest bearing loans.
 As a result, the Company is not subject to risk due to fluctuations in market interest rates.
-The loans receivable are all inter company loans provided to the special purpose vehicles for funding the investments and are on fixed interest.
-Hence the interest rate risk impacts the loans repayable with variable interest rate on LIBOR rates.
+The loans receivable are all intercompany loans provided to the special purpose vehicles for funding the investments and are on fixed interest.
+Hence the interest rate risk impacts the loans repayable with variable SOFR rates.

-As at 31 December 2022 the Company's interest bearing assets all of which pay interest at a variable rate, were as follows:
+As at 31 December 2023, the Company's interest bearing liabilities all of which pay interest at a variable rate, were as follows:

-31 December 2022
+31 December 2023 31 December 2022

-GBP
+GBP GBP

-Loans repayable 83,499,703
+Loans repayable - 83,499,703

 83,499,703